quicwg/base-drafts/draft-ietf-quic-http.md

 The request and response streams for the CONNECT method MUST include a HAS_BODY frame.
-The data received on the data streams associated with this exchange after the stream header correspond directly to data sent on the TCP connection.
+The data received on the data streams associated with this exchange correspond directly to data sent on the TCP connection.
 Any QUIC STREAM frame sent by the client is transmitted by the proxy to the TCP server; data received from the TCP server is written to the data stream by the proxy.
 Note that the size and number of TCP segments is not guaranteed to map predictably to the size and number of QUIC STREAM frames.

 The TCP connection can be closed by either peer.
 When the client closes the data stream, the proxy will set the FIN bit on its connection to the TCP server.